Intel 8231/8232: Capacity

-The Intel 8231 (and revised 8231A) is the Arithmetic Processing Unit (APU).
-It offered 32-bit "double" precision (a term later and more commonly used to describe 64-bit floating-point numbers, whilst 32-bit is considered "single" precision) floating-point, and 16-bit or 32-bit ("single" or "double" precision) fixed-point calculation of 14 different arithmetic and trigonometric functions to a proprietary standard.
-The APU used the Chebyshev polynomials using the algorithms provided here.
-The available APU version of 4-MHz was for USD $235.00 and 2-MHz was for USD $149.00 in quantities of 100 or more.
-The later Intel 8232 is the Floating Point Processor Unit (FPU).
-It performed 32-bit or 64-bit (true single- and double-precision) floating point calculations compliant with the (draft) IEEE-754 standard (as used by the i80387 and other later FPUs), but only on the four primary arithmetic functions (addition, subtraction, multiplication and division).
-The available FPU version of 4-MHz was for USD $235.00 and 2-MHz was for USD $149.00 in quantities of 100 or more.
+The Intel 8231 (and revised 8231A) was named the Arithmetic Processing Unit (APU).
+It offered 32-bit "double" precision (a term later and more commonly used to describe 64-bit floating-point numbers, while 32-bit is considered "single" precision) floating-point, and 16-bit or 32-bit ("single" or "double" precision) fixed-point calculation of 14 different arithmetic and trigonometric functions to a proprietary standard.
+The APU used Chebyshev polynomials.
+It was available in a 4-MHz version priced at US$235.00 and a 2-MHz version priced at US$149.00 in quantities of 100 or more.
+Later, the Intel 8232 was named the Floating-point Processor Unit (FPU).
+It performed 32-bit or 64-bit (true single- and double-precision) floating point calculations compliant with the (draft) IEEE-754 standard (as used by the i8087 and other later FPUs), but only on the four primary arithmetic functions (addition, subtraction, multiplication and division).
+The FPU was available in a 4-MHz version priced at US$235.00 and a 2-MHz version priced at US$149.00 in quantities of 100 or more.

 All three chips used an 8-bit data bus design, in line with the i8080 and most other contemporary microprocessors.
-The 8231 could run at up to 3 MHz, and the 8231A and 8232 up to 4 MHz (a slight improvement on the Am9512 which was limited to 3 MHz), either in sync with the CPU or (in the 8231A and 8232) asynchronously depending on the degree of bus separation in the host system.
-Async operation was a useful addition to the feature set, as it allowed e.g. a roughly 1 MHz Apple II system to be expanded with a 4 MHz 8231A and enjoy the benefit of much faster numeric processing than it may otherwise have been limited to, or a 5 MHz i8085-based system to host an 8231A or 8232 without itself having to be slowed to 4 MHz or less to maintain compatibility.
-It also, along with the interrupt driven peripheral design, allowed a degree of parallel processing between the CPU and FPU, with the former resuming its own normal processing after passing commands and data to the essentially "offboard" coprocessor, only switching back to the floating-point subtask (to receive results and optionally issue further commands) when signalled by the copro that processing was complete.
-This parallelisation was vital to improving overall system throughput, when some of the more complex functions could still take the FPU several milliseconds to complete – an eternity in computing terms.
+The 8231 could run at up to 3 MHz, and the 8231A and 8232 up to 4 MHz (an improvement on the Am9512 which was limited to 3 MHz), either in sync with the CPU or (in the case of the 8231A and 8232) asynchronously depending on the degree of bus separation in the host system.
+Async operation was a major addition to the feature set.
+This made it possible for a roughly-1 MHz Apple II system to be expanded with a 4 MHz 8231A and to enjoy the benefit of much faster numeric processing, or for a 5 MHz i8085-based system to host an 8231A or 8232 without itself slowing down to 4 MHz or less for compatibility.
+Along with the interrupt-driven peripheral design, async operation provided a degree of parallel processing between the CPU and FPU.
+The CPU would pass commands and data to the essentially-"offboard" coprocessor and resume its own normal processing.
+It would switch back to the floating-point subtask (to receive results and optionally issue further commands) only when the coprocessor signalled that processing was complete.
+There was no need for busy waiting or polling.
+This parallelization was vital to improving overall system throughput because some of the more complex functions could still take the FPU several milliseconds to complete–-an eternity in computing terms.